ericbets/danby/README.md

 <script src="/grpc-api"></script>
 ```

-Modify config.json.sample to suit your local environment.
+Now modify config.json.sample to suit your local environment.
 Then from the console, cd into the folder you want to serve:

 ```shell
 $ cd website
 $ danby --port 3000 --cfg config.json
 ```

+Note that the .proto file paths you specify in the config file will be relative to the folder you started the webserver in.

 Now in the browser: